-- (1) Consists of the change during 2019 in the actuarial present value of the director's accumulated benefit under the director retirement plan. - (2) Consists of the incremental cost of group term life insurance coverage on the lives of the directors, Service Awards for serving as a director for a certain number of years, and Instructor Fees for teaching a class to employees. - (3) Mr. Jones retired at the annual shareholder's meeting in 2019. - (4) Includes retainer fees received by Mr. Saunders totaling \$21,000 for legal services during 2019.
+- (1) Consists of the change during 2020 in the actuarial present value of the director's accumulated benefit under the director retirement plan. - (2) Consists of the incremental cost of group term life insurance coverage on the lives of the directors, Service Awards for serving as a director for a certain number of years, and Instructor Fees for teaching a class to employees. - (3) Includes retainer fees received by Mr. Saunders totaling \$21,000 for legal services during 2020.